 About Obstetric Sepsis

-Obstetric sepsis is now the second-leading cause of maternal mortality.
-It is also the primary cause of severe maternal morbidity during both the antepartum and postpartum periods, and the third-leading cause at delivery.
+Obstetric sepsis is the second-leading cause of maternal mortality.
+It is also the primary cause of severe maternal morbidity (SMM) during both the antepartum and postpartum periods, and the third-leading cause at delivery.
 Data from the California Pregnancy Associated Mortality Review (CA-PAMR) committee report estimate that 63% of maternal deaths from sepsis had a good or strong chance to have been preventable.
 Furthermore, for each maternal death, there are 50 women/birthing people who experience life-threatening morbidity from sepsis.
-This is concerning, given that prompt recognition and rapid treatment of pregnant and postpartum women/birthing people with sepsis usually results in good outcomes in this young and generally healthy population.

 Improving Diagnosis and Treatment of Maternal Sepsis Toolkit